door7302/openjts/README.md

 ```
 You can also change the default JTSO & Grafana public facing port (see below) by editing ./compose/.env file

 You can change public ports facing by editing before the **.env**  file.
-Three ports are exposed:
+Two ports are exposed:
 - GRAFANA_PORT: the port used to reach the Grafana portal
 - JTSO_PORT: the port used to reach the JTSO portal